-Per standard public health protocols for infectious disease response, the Knox County Health Department (KCHD) is working with the Tennessee Department of Health (TDH) and following Centers for Disease Control and Prevention (CDC) guidance to contact and monitor anyone who may have been exposed to COVID-19 in Knox County.
+Per standard public health protocols for infectious disease response, the Knox County Health Department (KCHD) is working with the Tennessee Department of Health (TDH) and following Centers for Disease Control and Prevention (CDC) guidance to respond to the COVID-19 pandemic in Knox County.
 Comprehensive data about the local situation is updated daily on this website.
 Those with questions about testing options can contact KCHD’s Public Information Line at 865-215-5555.